 3. Although you can not easily check thermocouple calibration, the general accuracy of the entire kiln system can be checked by firing with witness cones.
-See the LOG, CONES & CERAMIC FIRING section.
+See the LOG, CONES & CERAMIC FIRING section or hotkilns.com/troubleshooting-cones.
+Also see this video: hotkilns.com/firing-kiln-witness-cones.